DworkinLab/VirtualMorphoMeetup/projections/VirtualMorphMeet_July1_2020_projections.md

 ## Allometry "shape scores" are just a projection
 - To illustrate we will use a simplified example with the pupfish.
-- We are (for purposes of clarity) ignoring all other predictors, and are just using centroid size.
+- We are (for purposes of clarity) ignoring all other predictors, and just using centroid size.

 ```r